DynamiteAI/dynamite-nsm/docs/guides/01_quick_start.md

 # Quick Start

 This document will walk you through getting DynamiteNSM up in running in a small environment.
-This setup will work with small lab environments, but is not suggested for scenarios where over 500MiBs throughput is expected.
+This setup will work with small lab environments, but is not suggested for scenarios where over 300MiBs of sustained throughput is expected.

 ## Pre-requisites